hslmith/vpc-ta-lab-202208/README.md

 ## Navigate to VPC
-1. Click top left hamburder menu
+1. Click top left hamburger menu
 2. Scroll down to **VPC Infrastructure**
-3. Click the Pin next to VPC Infrastructure to pint he menu otion to the top.
+3. Click the Pin next to VPC Infrastructure to pin the menu otion to the top.
-4. Choose Overview within VPC Infrastructure.
+4. Choose **Overview** within the **VPC Infrastructure** menu.
 This will take you into the VPC landing page.

 ## Create a SSH Key
->Before you can add a key in the IBM Cloud console, you must have your SSH key available.
+>Before you can add a key in the IBM Cloud console, you must make your SSH key available.
 Your SSH key must be an RSA key with a key size of either 2048 bits or 4096 bits.

 >{Optional}